how to use twitch tts on different platforms

 Here is a step-by-step guide to enable TTS from Streamelements:

 1. Log in to StreamElements and go to your dashboard.
 You can access it by clicking your avatar in the top right and selecting Dashboard.
-If you’ve never used StreamElements before then sign up for an account using your Twitch account.
-This will automatically integrate your Twitch account with StreamElements.

 2. Select Streaming Tools -> Overlays from the sidebar on left.